 History of the Tosa Inu

 Dog fighting as a sport has a long history in Japan.
-The Tosa was purposefully created to be a bigger, stronger, more skilled fighting dog.
+The Tosa was purposefully created to be a larger, stronger, more skilled fighting dog than other breeds.
 Around the mid-19th century, Europeans introduced some of their prized fighting dogs to Japan.
-When Japanese dog fanciers saw the dogs’ prowess, they began introducing them into lines of fighting dogs in Japan.
-The breeds used to create the Tosa include another Japanese breed, the Shikoku, as well as Western breeds that had been newly introduced to Japan, including Bulldogs, Mastiffs, German Pointers, Great Danes, and possibly other breeds.
+When Japanese dog fanciers saw the dogs' prowess, they began introducing them into lines of fighting dogs in Japan.
+The breeds used to create the Tosa include another Japanese breed, the Shikoku, as well as Western breeds that had been newly introduced to Japan, including bulldogs, Mastiffs, German pointers, Great Danes, and possibly other breeds.

 The Tosa is not fully recognized by the American Kennel Club.
 However, it’s part of the AKC’s Foundation Stock Service, which is a stepping stone toward eventual full registration.
 In North America, the Tosa is recognized by the United Kennel Club.
-Internationally, the breed is recognized by the Fédération Cynologique Internationale (FCI).
+Internationally, the breed is recognized and classified as a molossoid breed by the Fédération Cynologique Internationale (FCI).

 Tosa Inu Care

 The Tosa is rather athletic for a giant breed.
 However, exercise requirements fall in the moderate range.
 The Tosa needs daily exercise and mental stimulation in the form of long walks, hikes, or chasing after a toy or ball in your safely enclosed yard.
-Due to the Tosa’s tendancy toward dog aggression, you should always keep your Tosa on a leash when out and about.
+Due to the breed's tendency toward dog aggression, you should always keep your Tosa secure on a leash when out of the home.

 Although the Tosa is intelligent and wants to please its owner, the breed is self-assured and can be willful.
-Use firm but fair training methods, including positive-reinforcement training and consistently enforcing the rules.
+Use firm-but-fair training methods, including positive-reinforcement training and consistently enforcing the rules.
 Early, frequent socialization in puppyhood is absolutely vital to reduce overprotectiveness.
+If your dog begins showing signs of aggression early on, seek an expert with experience in behavioral training.
+Ignoring these signs in puppies can lead to problems later in your dog's life; considering its large size, this can be especially dangerous when combined with aggression.

 Common Health Problems